Frequently Asked Questions

 Is the card I will receive valid in my State?

 All White Cards are Nationally recognised and once you have a card from any State or Territory in Australia then it should be recognised in all other States and Territories of Australia.
 If you are completing the white card for a licence or permit please check with your relevant state regulatory body to ensure that the White Card that will be issued to you will be accepted.

 It’s URGENT!
 I need it by tomorrow!

 Once you have successfully completed the course, including your assessments and feedback, you will have access to your Statement of Attainment immediately.
 You can print this out at home, library or your employer’s office.
 In Victoria, QLD and the NT an employer must accept the statement of attainment/certificate as evidence that you have completed the course.
 However everywhere else, it is up to your employer’s discretion if this is sufficient evidence that you have completed the course, pending the arrival of your card.
 Your employer is welcome to phone us directly to verify that you have completed the course.
 For those outside of QLD, NT and VIC once the card has been processed we can supply the White Card number.
 If you would like a scanned copy please ring us to organise this as we cannot do this once the card has been posted (07 3118 6125).

 I have lost my White Card

-If your White Card has been lost, stolen or damaged, we can replace it.
-You will need to complete a statutory declaration form, this is a Government requirement, in order for us to issue your new White Card.
+If your White Card has been lost, stolen or damaged, we may be able to replace it.
+You will need to provide with a copy of your statement of attainment for either CPCCWHS1001: Prepare to work safely in the construction industry or CPCCOHS1001A: Work safely in the construction industry and complete a declaration form outlining how your card was lost, stolen or destroyed, this is a Government requirement, in order for us to issue your new White Card.

-We supply you with the statutory declaration form, you just complete it, explaining what happened to your previous card, and signing off (in front of an authorised person like a Justice of the Peace) that you have previously completed a White Card course.
+We supply you with the declaration form.
 We will send you a replacement White Card within a few days, even quicker if you upgrade to the Express Delivery Option.
 It’s that simple.
-Click here to replace your lost White Card.

 How can I pay?